HendrikJan/nuxt3-problem/README.md

 # Reproduce the error

 1. Start Docker-compose with this command: `docker compose up`
-2. Log in to the my-nodejs Docker container: `docker exec -it my-nodejs bash`
+2. Log in to the mynodejs Docker container: `docker exec -it mynodejs bash`
-3. Now inside the my-nodejs container start Nuxt: `npm run dev`
+3. Now inside the mynodejs container start Nuxt: `npm run dev`

 Now go in your browser to `http://localhost:7777/`